farahanasuhaimi/data-engineering/sql-data-warehouse-project/README.md

 **Stored Procedure**
 - All stored procedures must use prefix ```load_<layer>```
 - Example: ```load_bronze``` -> Stored procedure to load data into bronze layer

+### Build Bronze Layer
+Step 1: Gather and Analyze the data sources by interviewing the Source System Expert (i.e. domain expert, product owner).
+  - Understand the data structure, data quality, and data relationships Step 2: Coding and testing the script for data ingestion (into the [database](scripts/0.1-init_database.sql) )